Shogunkayo/hp-assignmment-2-private/README.md

 - SHARED    :   cached in multiple processors, clean
 - INVALID   :   not present in cache / not a valid value

-and uses the following statesfor the directory entry:
+and uses the following states for the directory entry:
 - EM    : EXCLUSIVE or MODIFIED : present in one cache, can be clean or dirty
 - S     : SHARED    : present in multiple caches, clean
 - U     : UNOWNED   : not cached in any processor